 Fig. 10.
-Autocorrelations of Funet data from one minute aggregate measurements ($\Delta=60~\mathrm{s}$).
+Autocorrelations of Funet data from one minute aggregate measurements ($\Delta=60$ s).

-Figure 9 shows autocorrelation in the one second measurement intervals for one week of the Funct data.
+Figure 9 shows autocorrelation in the one second measurement intervals for one week of the Funet data.
 Clearly there are positive autocorrelations, meaning dependency between consecutive measurements.
 In the case of one minute aggregates for the Funet data, depicted in Figure 10, we notice significant positive values up to a lag of little over five minutes, and then a set of negative autocorrelation values after that is clearly observable.
 In Figure 11 the autocorrelation of the five minute aggregates of the Funet data as well as the autocorrelation of a typical Lucent data OD-pair are shown.
 The autocorrelation of the Funet data obviously corresponds nicely to the behavior of the one minute aggregates of the same data set.
 Comparing Lucent and Funet five minute measurements, a noticeable result is that the autocorrelation function of these two very different data sets seem to be surprisingly similar.
 In both cases it is not until a lag of more than thirty minutes that there is not any significant autocorrelation.

 Fig. 12.
 Mean Variance relation scatter plot and best functional fit for Funet data for sample intervals of one second (top left), 30 seconds (top-right), 60 seconds (bottom left) and 300 second (bottom right).
 VI.
-MEAN-VARIANCE RELATION

-In this section we consider whether the mean-variance relationship defined in (1) applies to our data sets.
+MEAN-VARIANCE RELATION In this section we consider whether the mean-variance relationship defined in (1) applies to our data sets.
 It is important to separate between relations over a set of OD-pairs as studied in [2] and [3] and on the other hand relation within an OD-pair or link over time as studied in [6].
 We concentrate mainly on the latter.

-By taking the logarithm of (1), we see that

-$$\log D^2[X_n] = c \log E[X_n] + \log \phi.$$

-Thus, in the logarithmic scale, the exponent c is a linear coefficient, and its value may be obtained from the slope of the line that fits the scatter best in the least square sense.
+By taking the logarithm of (1), we see that $$\log D^2[X_n] = c \log E[X_n] + \log \phi.$$ Thus, in the logarithmic scale, the exponent c is a linear coefficient, and its value may be obtained from the slope of the line that fits the scatter best in the least square sense.
 Indeed there is a noticeable linear dependence in the figures to be shown below.

-Funet data: The mean-variance relation is studied by dividing the data into non-overlapping one hour periods and calculating the sample mean and sample variance for each of the periods.
-The variances as a function of the mean at the loglog scale, along with the lines depicting the best functional fit, are shown in Figure 12 for original one second sample interval, and for aggregated measurements with $\Delta=30,60,300$ s.
+Funct data: The mean-variance relation is studied by dividing the data into non-overlapping one hour periods and calculating the sample mean and sample variance for each of the periods.
+The variances as a function of the mean at the loglog scale, along with the lines depicting the best functional fit, are shown in Figure 12 for original one second sample interval, and for aggregated measurements with $\Delta = 30, 60, 300$ s.
 The estimates of c and φ for different aggregation levels are given in Table I. When the aggregation level is short, exponent c is less than one.
-Increasing the level of aggregation also increases c until it reaches c=1.25 for the five minute aggregates.
+Increasing the level of aggregation also increases c until it reaches c = 1.25 for the five minute aggregates.
 Correspondingly, the estimate for φ decreases exponentially.
 Lucent data: In the Lucent data we have the opportunity to study mean-variance relation both within an OD-pair or link but also between all the OD-pairs.
-In [2] a subset of the Lucent data set is studied for the latter kind of relation.
-They find that setting the power c=2 is a good fit for the data set and our studies yielded similar result for the whole Lucent set.
+In [2] a subset of the Lucent TABLE I THE ESTIMATES FOR c and φ with different level of aggregation.